 Responses are the messages sent as a reply to a previously sent request.
 The response contains the result of the requested operation.
 The device application must send each response within a pre-determined finite amount of time from receiving the request.
+This device will send all responses within 5 seconds.

-Notifications are sent by a device application when it needs to notify the host application that the device's state has changed or that some external event has occurred (e.g., a magnetic card has been inserted).
+Notifications are sent by a device application when it needs to notify the host application that the device's state has changed or that some external event has occurred (i.e., a magnetic card has been inserted).
 The device can send a notification at any time.
 The device does not expect a response or any specific action from the host application.

-For device operations that take a long or indefinite amount of time, the host application usually sends a request that initiates the operation.
+For device operations that take long or indefinite amount of time, the host application usually sends a request that initiates the operation.
 The device sends a response, indicating it has started the operation.
 When the operation completes, the device sends a notification message to the host application.